-Rebecca brings a wealth of health care knowledge and managerial leadership skills to her new role as executive director of Housecall Providers.
+Rebecca brings a wealth of health care knowledge and managerial leadership skills as the chief executive officer of Housecall Providers.
 Formerly the executive director of CareOregon’s Population Health Partnerships, Rebecca received her nursing degree from the University of Wisconsin-Madison and a master’s degree in Public Health from Portland State University.
 During her 11-year career with the nonprofit health insurance company, she has led the development of innovative population health programs, working collaboratively and broadly with administrators, providers, advocates and community members.

 Rebecca has spent her entire public health career focused on improving care for and addressing the inequities of the state’s most vulnerable and disenfranchised populations.
 She was instrumental in facilitating CareOregon’s first major safety-net primary care transformation initiative, “Primary Care Renewal”, a team-based approach to providing care that integrates proactive data, behavioral health services and chronic disease resources.